Ice Cores and Ice Ages

 Core Course Week

+This three-day short tour will take you to multiple interesting sites on Møn, Stevns and Southern Zealand.
 Møns Klint is a spectacular natural attraction with visible evidence of active geological processes, and includes a high-class geology museum.
-Stevns Klint contains a UNESCO world heritage-recognized (and visible) record of past climate change known as the K-T boundary, between the Cretaceous and the Paleogene approximately 66 million years ago.
+Stevns Klint contains a UNESCO world heritage-recognized (and visible) record of past climate change known as the K/Pg boundary, between the Cretaceous and the Paleogene approximately 66 million years ago.
 We will also visit other sites of cultural and historical significance in the area: Stevnsfortet (Cold War fortress and museum), Højerup’s old church, Fanefjord church (the Elmelunde Master, 15th century), King Asgers Mound (one of Denmark's biggest passage graves, 3000-1500 years BCE), and the provincial town of Vordingborg, founded around 1100 CE.

 The base of the trip is the charming town of Stege, at 3835 inhabitants the largest town on the island of Møn.